badgateway/ketting/readme.md

 Features overview
 -----------------

-Restl is a library that sits on top of a HTTP client (currently Request, but soon the Fetch API).
+Restl is a library that sits on top of a Fetch API to provide a RESTful interface and make it easier to follow REST best practices more strictly.

 It provides some useful abstractions that make it easier to work with true hypermedia / HATEAOS servers.
 It currently parses [HAL][2] and has a deep understanding of links and embedded resources.
+There's also support for parsing and following links from HTML documents.

 Using this library it becomes very easy to follow links from a single bookmark, and discover resources and features on the server.
 Embedded resources are